 Please note that a disability is treated differently than an illness such as the flu or a cold.
 In cases of illness, students are expected to speak with you or with a faculty advisor to determine what documentation is required for academic concessions related to their illness.

-Ask the student if they are registered with Access & Diversity.
+Ask the student if they are registered with The Centre for Accessibility.
 If they are, ask them to provide you with a copy of their Academic Accommodation Letter.
-If they are not registered with Access & Diversity, recommend that they contact Access & Diversity at 604.822.5844 to set up an appointment to meet with an Accessibility Advisor.
+If they are not registered with The Centre for Accessibility, recommend that they contact The Centre for Accessibility at 604.822.5844 to set up an appointment to meet with an Accessibility Advisor.

 If you are concerned about the impact of academic accommodations on your course's learning outcomes, contact the Accessibility Advisor identified on the student's Academic Accommodation Letter.

-All academic accommodations must be based on disability-related functional limitations that are confirmed by medical documentation provided to Access & Diversity.
-If a student requests an academic accommodation that is not identified by Access & Diversity, refer the student to their Accessibility Advisor to discuss the request.
+All academic accommodations must be based on disability-related functional limitations that are confirmed by medical documentation provided to The Centre for Accessibility.
+If a student requests an academic accommodation that is not identified by The Centre for Accessibility, refer the student to their Accessibility Advisor to discuss the request.

 You are not authorized to increase, decrease, or otherwise change a student's academic accommodations.
 All such requests must go through the student's Accessibility Advisor.

-Students need to use our online Exam Reservations System to book each exam written through Access & Diversity.
+Students need to use our online Exam Reservations System to book each exam written through the Centre for Accessibility.
 You will be notified by email one week in advance of the test date with a link to the online Exam Booking System.
 Within 48 hours you must:

 - Log in to review student requests and provide exam details (including allowances such as calculators).